Grokepeer/Hermod/README.md

     image: grokepeer/hermod:0.2.2
     ports:
       - 2088:2088
+    environment:
+      - DEL_TOKEN=token
 ```

+If provided DEL_TOKEN is the key that will be used to authorized operations that override data, like *del* and *set*
 Once the service is started and printed "Waiting on port..." the DB is ready to receive requests.

 ## API